-The question “Doesn’t death just mean separation from God?” needs to be addressed.
-Let’s start with the strange theory that death doesn’t really mean “death,” but “separation.”
+A common objection to the doctrine of literal everlasting destruction is the strange theory that death doesn’t really mean “death,” but rather “separation.”
 For example, consider Paul’s unmistakable statement in this previously viewed passage:

 For the wages of sin is death (thanatos), but the gift of God is eternal life in Christ Jesus our Lord.

-As we’ve already seen in What is Sheol, “death” here is translated from the Greek word thanatos which simply means “death” (Strong 35)—the absence of life or opposite of life, hence, the cessation of conscious existence.
+As shown in Chapter One of HELL KNOW, “death” here is translated from the Greek word thanatos which simply means “death” (Strong 35) — the absence of life or opposite of life, hence, the cessation of conscious existence.
 The Greek scholar E.W.
 Bullinger states that thanatos refers to “The natural end of life” (207).
 Although this is simple to understand and commonly understood, adherents of the eternal torment theory “explain” that death in this passage does not really mean death but rather “separation from God.”
 When you press them for details as to exactly what they mean by “separation from God,” it turns out that what they really mean is never-ending conscious life in fiery torment.
 Do you see the obvious problem with this theory?
 Under the guise of “interpretation” they would have us believe that death actually means the exact opposite of what it really is!
-Since “the wages of sin” to them is not really death at all, but immortal life in conscious torment, their definition of death means something entirely opposite to literal death!
+Since “the wages of sin” to them is not really death at all, but immortal life in constant roasting torment, their definition of death means something entirely opposite to literal death!
 If this is not a blatant example of subtracting from God’s Word and adding to it, I don’t know what is.
 This religious theory must be rejected for a number of obvious reasons:

 1. If we take “eternal life” literally, we must also take “death” literally.
 God clearly declares in Romans 6:23 above, as well as numerous other passages, that the wages of sin is death and that eternal life is a gift to those in right-standing with him.
-So death is promised as a punishment for ungodly sinners and life is promised as a gift for the righteous.
+So death is promised as a punishment for ungodly sinners and life is promised as a gift for the righteous in Christ.
 In such a context as this, every law of language and common sense agrees that if we take the promise of life literally we must also take the punishment of death literally.
 If one is literal then both are literal.
-If there is to be no real death for sinners there will be no real life for saints (McFarland 25, 27).
+If there is to be no real death for sinners there will be no real life for saints.

 Adherents of eternal torment can insist that death only means “separation” all they want, but the simple fact is that the opposite of life is death.
 What word could better describe the end of life than ‘death’?
 The only way a person can accept the view of eternal torture is to believe that death does not mean death, that die does not mean die, that destroy does not mean destroy, that perish does not mean perish and that destruction does not mean destruction.